Pinterest Hidden Image

 Ingredient Notes

-• Spices - I love using ground cinnamon and nutmeg here but feel free to add some dried ginger, allspice, and ground cloves as well.
+• Mixed Spices: I love using ground cinnamon and nutmeg here but feel free to add some dried ginger, allspice, and ground cloves as well.
 For a more neutral bread, you can omit the spices altogether.

-• Instant Yeast - This homemade bread calls for instant dry yeast.
+• Instant Yeast: This homemade fruit bread calls for instant dry yeast.
 If you are using active dry yeast, it will need to be activated first.
 To activate, add the yeast to warm buttermilk with a spoonful of sugar and stir.
 Once the mixture begins bubbling and foaming (about 5-10 minutes), it’s ready to go!

 Pin